huggingface/blog/tf-xla-generate.md

 TensorFlow models.
 Nowadays, it is also the compiler behind [JAX](https://github.com/google/jax), and it can even be [used with PyTorch](https://huggingface.co/blog/pytorch-xla).
-Although the word "compiler" might sound dauting for some, XLA is simple to use with TensorFlow -- it comes packaged inside the `tensorflow` library, and it can be triggered with the `jit_compile` argument that exist in graph-creating functions.
+Although the word "compiler" might sound dauting for some, XLA is simple to use with TensorFlow -- it comes packaged inside the `tensorflow` library, and it can be triggered with the `jit_compile` argument in any graph-creating function.

 For those of you familiar with TensorFlow 1, the concept of a TensorFlow graph comes naturally, as it was the only mode of operation.
 First you defined your operations in a declarative fashion to create a graph, then you could pipe inputs through the graph and observe the outputs.
 Fast, efficient, but painful to debug.
-With TensorFlow 2 came Eager Execution and the ability to code our models imperativelly -- the TensorFlow team explains the difference in more detail in [their blog post](https://blog.tensorflow.org/2019/01/what-are-symbolic-and-imperative-apis.html).
+With TensorFlow 2 came Eager Execution and the ability to code our models imperatively -- the TensorFlow team explains the difference in more detail in [their blog post](https://blog.tensorflow.org/2019/01/what-are-symbolic-and-imperative-apis.html).

 Hugging Face writes their TensorFlow models with Eager Execution in mind.
 Transparency is a core value, and being able